munificent/craftinginterpreters/book/functions.md

 </aside>

 ## Function Calls

-Here's our chicken and egg problem: If we add function call expressions first, we don't have any functions to call using them.
-If we add function declarations, we can't call them.
-Fortunately, we can take a shortcut for defining functions, so we'll start with calls.

 You're certainly familiar with C-style function call syntax, but the grammar is more subtle than you may realize.
 Calls are typically to named functions like: